zukifujita/node-pos-v0.1/readme.md

 ```

 ## Practice Output && Submit
-- You should implement the code to pass all tests in spec folder, and push your repo to GitHub repo named **node-js-get-started**.
+- You should implement the code to pass all tests in spec folder, and push your repo to GitHub repo named **node-pos-v0.1**.
 - Commit your repository link to complete this Question.

 ## Learning Resource